przemastro/cv/README.md

 > Internship at Wikia.
 During that time I had first contact with OOP Java language as well as Selenium 1.0.
 Also learned basics of Software Testing

 2011

 > For my Master Thesis "Frequency analysis and mode identification of Beta Cephei Type star SY Equ" I created code in matlab which searched star pulsations in spectroscopic data: https://github.com/przemastro/master-thesis-polish

 > I studied Astronomy at the University of Poznan and Katholieke Universiteit Leuven.
-During that time I learned C and Fortran programming languages, mostly working in Linux environment
+During that time I learned C and Fortran programming languages, mostly working in Linux environment.
+"The C Programming Language" written by Kernighan and Rithchie shaped me for the rest of my life.

 > Summer Internhip at the Białków Observatory (Astrophysics and Heliophysics)

 > I studied History (1 year) at the University of Poznan.
 I learned a bit of latin

 2003

+> Dot-com bubble happened

+> I got my first PC with Pentium II 350 MHz processor

+> I learnt Turbo Pascal

+> First Java version is released

+> Windows 95 is released

+> Dream Team wins olympic gold medal

+> My first contact with Commodore 64

+> Collapse of the Iron Curtin

+> Chernobyl accident happened.
+It is the first thing I remembered, especially the taste of Lugol's iodine.

+> I was born

+1984